 “Focus on using your recovery time to enhance your performance in training by stimulating metabolic recovery pathways without fatiguing you body further.
 Alternate harder days with easier days in the gym.
 This ensures you do the work without adding to the cumulative physical stress, while still pumping blood through your tissues to aid muscle recovery.
 Lighter weights at higher reps that don’t take your breath away often helps to alleviate the soreness from heavy lifting days.”

-By Pedro van Gaalen, Fitness magazine
+By Pedro van Gaalen, originally published in Fitness magazine